A-Z Topical Index

 He lives and works in Amsterdam, Netherlands, with his wife, Janet.

-Anton's interests vary from Christian apologetics and interfaith dialogue to reading murder mysteries (and lots of other books).
+Anton’s interests vary from Christian apologetics and interfaith dialogue to reading (detective stories and lots of other genres) and listening to music — anything from jazz and oldies from the Sixties and Seventies, and pretty much the entire Radio Paradise playlist.
 He enjoys street photography, quality coffee, cooking Mexican food (complete with home-made salsas and moles), and working online.

 Anton can be contacted via our feedback form, or directly at anton@dutchintouch.com